 Delta Raincan Shower Head | Delta Wall Mount Hand Shower

-I hope these tips for designing a small bathroom helped you!
-I’d consider myself a little bit of a small bathroom expert so if you haven’t any questions leave me a comment!
+I hope these tips for designing a small bathroom helped you and like I mentioned above, even if you can’t renovate your bathroom hopefully these tips will help you utilize your space a little better!
+I’d consider myself a little bit of a small bathroom expert so if you have any questions send me a DM on Instagram or an email and I’d be happy to help!

 Check out more posts about my Apartment Decor & Renovation here: